silverbulletmd/silverbullet-libraries/src/VSCodePalette.md

         -- Get the help string for the search feature local help = getHelp()
-        -- Filter the entries table based on the user's input local selected = editor.filterBox("🎨", vscode.entries, help)
+        -- Filter the entries table based on the user's input if vscode.entries ~=nil then
+          local selected = editor.filterBox("🎨", vscode.entries, help)
           debug("selected", selected)
           if selected then
               -- If the user selected a command, invoke it if selected.type == "command" then
                   system.invokeCommand(selected.ref)
               else
                   -- Otherwise, navigate to the selected page editor.navigate(selected.ref)
+              end
           end
       end
     end
 }
 ```